 The Asiatic lion was a common sight across southwest Asia all the way to eastern India.
 Aside from that, the present population is in India only.
 In fact, you will see them at Gir National Park.
 This is why the International Union for Conservation of Nature has declared them an endangered species.

-The red panda or red cat-bear is a native to the eastern Himalayas.
+The red panda or red cat-bear is native to the eastern Himalayas.
 Aside from that, its population has been steadily decreasing.
 It’s because of habitat degradation, poaching, and fragmentation.
-Nowadays, you can spot the red panda in the West Bengal’s Khangchendzonga and Arunachal Pradesh.
+Nowadays, you can spot the red panda in West Bengal’s Khangchendzonga and Arunachal Pradesh.
 Also, these red pandas are living in Namdapha National Park.